-- Co-ral, 8 pounds of 25 per cent wettable powder. - DDT, 2 gailons of an emulsion containing 2 pounds of active ingredient per gallon, or 8 pounds of 50 per cent wettable powder. - Deinav, 2 4/5 pints of an emulsion containing 4 pounds of active ingredient per gallon. - Diazinon, one pint of an emulsion containing 4 pounds of active ingredient per gallon.
+- Ciodrin, 1 gallon of an emulsion containing 2 pounds of active ingredient per gallon.
+Thoroughly apply up to 1 gallon of the spray mixture per animal, depending on size. - Coumaphos (Co-rai), 4 pounds of 25 per cent wettable powder. - DDT, 2 gallons of an emulsion containing 2 pounds of active ingredient per gallon, or 8 pounds of 50 per cent wettable powder. - Dioxathion (Delnav), 2 2/5 pints of an emulsion containing 4 pounds of active ingredient per gallon. - Diazinon, one pint of an emulsion containing 4 pounds of active ingredient per gallon.
 Apply 1 quart per animal.
-For high pressure equipment, use 1⁄2 pint of the emulsion and apply 1 gallon of the mixed spray per animal. - Lindane, 2 pints of an emulsion containing 1.6 pounds of active ingredient per gallon or 1 3/5 pounds of 25 per cent wettable powder. - Malathion, 61⁄2 pints of an emulsion containing 5 pounds of active ingredient per gallon, or 16 pounds of 25 per cent wettable powder. - Methoxychlor, 2 gallons of an emulsion containing 2 pounds of active ingredient per gallon, or 8 pounds of 50 per cent wettable powder. - Ronnel, 1 gallon of an emulsion containing 2 pounds of active ingredient per gallon.
+For high pressure equipment, use 1⁄2 pint of the emulsion and apply 1 gallon of the mixed spray per animal. - Lindane, 2 pints of an emulsion containing 1.6 pounds of active ingredient per gallon or 1 3/5 pounds of 25 per cent wettable powder. - Malathion, 61⁄2 pints of an emulsion containing 5 pounds of active ingredient per gallon, or 16 pounds of 25 per cent wettable powder. - Methoxychior, 2 gallons of an emulsion containing 2 pounds of active ingredient per gallon, or 8 pounds of 50 per cent wettable powder.